 Use the Muso app to see who is out there

-Ummm hi, we are Muso, and we literally hook up artists and venues via our music booking App.
+Ummm Hi, we are Muso, and we literally hook up artists and venues via our music booking App.
 We have been spending our pandemic vacay getting to know more and more artists from the great Aussie scene and connecting them with venues who are out there waving their big bright flags, proclaiming that “We still out here!”
-And no, we did not predict how helpful our online gig profiles would be in bridging the social distance between you during a pandemic, but we are pretty stoked at how that played out!
+And no, we did not predict how helpful our online gig profiles would be in bridging the social distance between you during a pandemic!
+So stoked that we could help!

 Encourage your guests to namedrop

-*Personal side note: As an established DJ it was a struggle to get back out there again, especially when I transitioned from living in Melbourne for two years to relocating back to Brisbane amid lockdowns.
+*Personal side note: As an established DJ, it was a struggle to get back out there again, especially when I transitioned from living in Melbourne for two years to relocating back to Brisbane amid lockdowns.
 I started getting gigs again because people were recommending me.
-It was an amazing push to be contacted by promoters whom I had no idea were looking or interested in!
+It was encouraging to be contacted by promoters, whom I had no idea were looking or interested in!